 The student loan data initiative is a new information collection movement that is dubbed the “Student Loan Servicing Market Monitoring.”
 This is part of the CFPB’s continued efforts to protect and assist at-risk borrowers.
 The Bureau is looking at the total size of the student loan market, the number of borrowers interested in income-driven repayment plans, borrowers who are in the most danger of defaulting on their student loans, and borrowers with private loans who are in financial distress.

 The CFPB was formed through the Dodd-Frank Wall Street Reform and Consumer Protection Act which was passed into law July of 2010.
 It’s main purpose is to protect consumers by holding various different companies in the financial sector accountable for their policies and services.
-Student loan servicers, student loan lenders, and student borrowers all fall under this umbrella with borrowers receiving protections from the lenders and servicers.
+Student loan servicers, student loan lenders, and student borrowers all fall under this umbrella.

 Today, there are currently more than 44 million Americans with a cumulative $1.4 trillion in debt.
 The average student loan borrower has $28,400 in debt upon graduation.
 Many borrowers are finding it increasingly difficult to make their monthly payments; in fact, the national student loan default rate is around 11%.